end-initiative/end-initiative/pages/activities.md

 ## Shrine

 The Spire has a shrine building that offers respite for residents of all beliefs.
 The building offers many small shrines so that those of spiritual connections and beliefs may pay their respects.
 If you recieve benefits of power from a Diety, you can spend time at a shrine to gain another use of channel divinity for the day, or an extra 1d20 hit points for Lay on Hands.
-If you don't have either of these skills but still pay homage to a diety, you will recieve a +1 to a type of Saving Throws for the day as determined by a d6 roll.
+If you don't have either of these skills but still pay homage to a diety, you will recieve a +1 to a type of Saving Throw once for the day as determined by a d6 roll.

 You choose to help upkeep the shrines with maintenance on Tenthday for a payout of 5 gold.
 If you are proficient in Religion, you gain 1d4 gold.
 If you can use Channel Divinity or Divine Sense, you gain 1d6 gold.